hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 Use your art tool of choice (figma / mspaint / crayola / photoshop /finger paints) to draw what you want your board to look like.

 Make a shape for the board you like, and kinda lay it all out in the editor of your choice.

+You can have colors too!
+There are a couple colors available:

+1. silk screen: this is the white ink
+2. solder mask: this is the green stuff
+3. copper layer: this is pretty subtle, but you can create textures and subtle bumps on your board with copper hidden by the solder mask
+4. exposed copper: if you put copper, then remove solder mask, you get a nice shiny gold color!

 ## Intermission